 Cons of Commercial Real Estate Loans

-As for business financials, it depends on the lender.
-For example, SBA 504 Loans actually have a cap: your business’ tangible net worth cannot exceed $15 million, and average net income cannot exceed $5 million after taxes for the prior two years.
+As for business financials, what you’ll need depends on the lender.
+For example, SBA 504 loans actually have a cap: your business’ tangible net worth cannot exceed $15 million, and average net income cannot exceed $5 million after taxes for the prior two years.

 As you shop around and compare lenders, take note of their requirements to determine whether you qualify.
-Also, consider both traditional commercial lenders and online lenders in your search.
-While online lenders typically charge higher interest rates, they can also have less stringent requirements for approval.
+Also, consider both traditional commercial lenders like banks and online lenders in your search.
+While online lenders may charge higher interest rates, they can also have less stringent requirements for credit approval.

 Of course, there are some lenders that offer full amortization, but you’ll need to specifically search for that feature when you’re shopping around.